 In the wake of the Great Recession, both the public and private sectors recognize the scope of the student loan debt crisis.
 A wide variety of policy solutions are under discussion; federal law has required colleges to provide deeper and more transparent information about the cost of attendance, the likelihood of loan debt and the career prospects of graduates, and that is an important step.

 It’s more crucial than ever to ensure that families are aware of all of their funding options.
 It’s also vitally important to fund grants, scholarships and other forms of aid that don’t require repayment.
-Last year, for the first time, scholarships and grants paid for more than 30 percent of the average college student’s tuition bill — and the more we can all give back in scholarships, the fewer students will face a crisis of debt.
+Scholarships and grants paid for more than 30 percent of the 2018 average college student’s tuition bill, reaching a new high — and the more we can all donate through scholarships and grants, the fewer students will add to the rising debt crisis statistics.